-- Reflect on what they have achieved well in the past and select based on what they are interested in - Consider whether they will apply for the Acceleration Program and undertake a Units 3 and 4 study at Year 11; - Be aware that the VCE is a two-year study program and hence plan ahead for 2024 - Know requirements for tertiary courses or careers that you are interested in - Consider any limitations that might apply to prospective subject combinations - Listen to recommendations of the School, the Careers team, parents, teachers, Tutor and Head of House.
+- Reflect on what they have achieved well in the past and select based on what they are interested in - Consider whether they will apply for the Acceleration Program and undertake a Units 3 and 4 study at Year 11; - The VCE is a two-year study program, plan ahead for 2026 - Know requirements for tertiary courses or careers that you are interested in - Consider any limitations that might apply to prospective subject combinations - Listen to recommendations of the School, the Future Pathways team, parents, teachers, Tutor and Head of House.

 Whilst it is expected that these two-year study programs will be completed as accurately as possible, some students may need further advice regarding their courses, especially their choice of Units 3 and 4, at a later date.
-There is opportunity for students to alter their selected course in Term 4 2022 and even at the commencement of 2023 provided that the changes can be accommodated within the timetable and there are available places within the subject.
+There is opportunity for students to alter their selected course in Term 4 2024 and even at the commencement of 2025 provided that the changes can be accommodated within the timetable and there are available places within the subject.